leeluolee/fstorm/README.md

 __About writeFile__

-In steno's page.
-It mentioned that `writeFile` only take 20ms to writeFile, It is compeletely wrong.
-In fact, when you run `fs.writeFile(..)`, It is only represent that the code is over, but file haven't been compelete yet.
-Althought not fast as expected, but it is still much faster than `fs.writeFileSync`
+In Steno's page it mentioned that `writeFile` only take 20ms to finish, however it that is wrong.
+In fact, when you run `fs.writeFile(..)`, it is only saying that it finished, but it hasn't.
+Although it is not as fast as expected, but it is still much faster than `fs.writeFileSync`

 __About steno__

-steno's setCallback and write(content, callback) are both meanless for hook the content after writting.
+Steno's setCallback and write(content, callback) are both meanless for seeing the content after writting.

 __About writeFileSync__

-It is really sloooooooooooooooow..., but it is really reliable, beacuse it execute every file writing one by one..
+It is really sloooooooooooooooow..., yet reliable, as it re-executes every time for file writing.

 __fstorm!!__

-Now, There is a more reasonable choice when you need to writing file frequently, __only the last one will be kept__, and it is __dead fast__ beacuse some trick to avoid  unnecessary  operation.
+Now there is a more reasonable choice when you need to writing file frequently, __only the last write will be kept__, and it is __insanely fast__ beacuse there are some handy tricks to avoid unnecessary code.

-__source code__
+__benchmark source code__

 ```js
 var benchmarks = {